About me - image of me in the palace in Ferrera, done in Delauncy style

 While you are in Bassano del Grappa, you should take the opportunity to try grappa.
 It is a common digestif, a grape-based brandy containing 35 to 60% alcohol.

-According to legend, a Roman soldier was the first to distil grappa in Bassano del Grappa using equipment stolen in Egypt.
-Whether or not this is true, grappa is named aver the town.
+According to legend, a Roman soldier was the first to distill grappa in Bassano del Grappa using equipment stolen in Egypt.
+Whether or not this is true, grappa is named after the town.

 The Torre Civica on Piazza Libertà in Bassano di Grappa in the north of Italy